wazuh/wazuh-documentation/source/ossec_amazon.rst

 |    :width: 100%                                                      |
 +----------------------------------------------------------------------+

-When a user **without permissions** to run instances try to run one, the log message will match the ``rule id 80303``and an alert will be generated as seen below:
+When a user **without permissions**, tries to run an instance, then the log message will match the ``rule id 80303`` and an alert will be generated as seen below:

 +----------------------------------------------------------------------+
 |**Definition of rule 80303**                                          |